srilakshmikanthanp/clipbirdesk/README.md

 <a name="readme-top"></a>

+> This repository has been archived.
+Development has moved to https://github.com/srilakshmikanthanp/clipbird.
+Please visit the new repository for future updates and support.

 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion*** That would make this better, please fork the repo and create a pull request
 *** or simply open an issue with the tag "enhancement".